simonpf/gprof_nn/doc/source/installation.rst

 Preprocessor binaries
 ^^^^^^^^^^^^^^^^^^^^^

-Generating the ``gprof_nn`` training data requires the GPROF preprocessor binaries to be found on the binary search path.
+Generating the ``gprof_nn`` training data requires the GPROF preprocessor binaries to be available on the binary search path.
 The preprocessor binary for the sensor ``SENSOR`` is expected to follow the naming convention

 .. code-block:: console